secretanalytics/get-scrt-events/README.md

 # get-scrt-events

 The json returned from the Secret Node /block_results endpoint requires some parsing to be useful for analysis.
 This application queries a remote node for all block_results and stores the parsed data in a [postgresql](https://www.postgresql.org/) database.

+For a more thorough explanation of how the data is parsed, click [here](docs/parsing.md).

 [Hasura](https://hasura.io/docs/) is then used to make this data queryable via [graphql](https://graphql.org/learn/).

 ## Quickstart - Docker